-Prior to the Galleries being closed as part of the country-wide lockdown, we welcomed this portrait of Scottish rugby star Doddie Weir by artist Gerard M. Burns on loan to the Scottish collection.
+The National Galleries of Scotland welcomed this portrait of Scottish rugby star Doddie Weir by artist Gerard M. Burns on loan to the Scottish collection in 2020.

 Standing at 6' 6", Weir is one of rugby’s most recognisable personalities.
 He earned 61 caps for Scotland between 1990 and 2000, played in three World Cups and was selected for the British and Irish Lions tour of South Africa in 1997.
 Renowned for his extraordinary good humour and tartan suits, in 2005 Weir swapped the scrummage for the studio and remained a familiar face on TV as a commentator for his beloved sport.